cleminso/cleminso.xyz/content/TL;DR/005-tldr.md

 - independent L1 are seeking to come closer to the Ethereum ecosystem by developing their Rollup initiative.
 	- step-by-step transition to minimize the risks
 - centralized project starts to care more about user security
-	- only need a "halfway-house" level of decentralization
+	- only need a intermediate level of decentralization
 	- **very high level of throughput**
 - non-financial app, wants to be decentralized
-	- they need a "halway-house" level of security
+	- they need a intermediate level of security
 => Users from the non-blockchain world will not be paying the current transaction costs.

-Two keys dimensiosn to seeking closer to Ethereum
+Two key dimensions to come closer to Ethereum
 - security of **withdrawing** to Ethereum
 - security of **reading** Ethereum